 5. Water helps regulate body temperature.

 Our health and well-being are dependent on keeping our body temperature within a very narrow range and water serves this function well.
-Water has the capacity to regulate the internal temperature of the body in response to the outside temperature.
+Water can regulate the internal temperature of the body in response to the outside temperature.
 When the outside temperature is very high, water prevents overheating through sweating.

 6. Water also plays a key role in the prevention of diseases.

-Drinking 8-10 glasses of water daily can decrease the risk of colon cancer by 45%, bladder cancer by 50%, and can even potentially reduce the risk of breast cancer.
+Drinking 8-10 glasses of water daily can decrease the risk of colon cancer by 45%, and bladder cancer by 50%.
+It can even potentially reduce the risk of breast cancer.

 7. Water hydrates skin.